Algure/focus_detector/README.md

 ## Additional information

-The use of Listener, MouseRegion or GestureDetectors lower down the widget tree after the `FocusArea` makes the widget tree prone to erratic behaviour.
+The use of Listener, MouseRegion or GestureDetector widgets lower down the widget tree after the `FocusArea` makes the widget tree prone to erratic behaviour.
 Common gestures can easily be replaced by `onFocused` event callback.

 For contributions, feel free to open pull requests and file issues on the main github repository.